Create your first AI Shoot

 - Views - The angles you want to produce, including their framing and post-processing workflows

-Step 3: Create Shots (Looks)
+Step 3: Create Looks

-Hero SKU and Shot naming
+Hero SKU and Look naming

-Step 4: Process and review results
+Step 4: Review and select results

 Selecting winning results